-Unlike his compatriot, the forward was given time to grow in the football he knew inside and out, with no rush to produce and, while Vargas was sidelined by Walter Mazzarri in the hope of saving his season with a loan move, Alexis the Nino Maravilla has the world at his feet.
-Without immediate hopes of starting in a United attack only strengthened this summer by the arrival of Robin van Persie, Henriquez saw chances of regular first-team appearances dry up as quickly as they did for Edu once he fell out of favour in Southern Italy.
+Unlike his compatriot, the forward was given time to grow in the football he knew inside and out, with no rush to produce and, while Vargas has been sidelined by Walter Mazzarri in the hope of saving his season with a loan move, Alexis the Nino Maravilla has the world at his feet.
+Without immediate hopes of starting in a United attack only strengthened this summer by the arrival of Robin van Persie, Henriquez could see his regular first-team appearances dry up as quickly as they did for Edu once he fell out of favour in Southern Italy.

 Of course, one can only infer so much from such comparisons, and Angelo is a different class of player to the two Chileans he is following to Europe.
 Unlike his compatriots, the teenager is a born penalty-area forward, who specialises in breaking free of the last man and converting from inside 18 yards.
 Quick, intelligent and with excellent mastery of both feet, his skills have earned him a second nickname of the 'Chilean Ruud van Nistelrooy'; while in the current United squad, Javier Hernandez is the player that springs most quickly to mind while watching the sensation celebrate yet more goals.

-However, those strikes are unlikely to be seen in great volume while Angelo tries to adapt in the harsh surroundings of his new home across the Atlantic Ocean.
+Barring an injury or suspension crisis, however, those strikes are unlikely to be seen in great volume while Angelo waits patiently for a chance in his new home across the Atlantic Ocean.
 The striker has the talent to become a star in the same mould as players like Sanchez or Vargas, but United's current refusal to let their new signing develop further in Universidad or elsewhere in South America runs the risk of repeating the lesson learned painfully by Napoli and Eduardo in the first half of 2011.